Richard B. Carmichael (1807-1884)

 In 1855, the slaves Lucy Johnson, William Johnson, Maria Johnson, Robert Tilden, Charles Tilden, and Hester Tilden (and her infant) fled from Carmichael's farm in the Wye District.
 Phebe Myers, a free African American, assisted them in their unsuccessful escape.
 Carmichael had owned six slaves in 1840, seven in 1850, and eighteen in 1860.3

 In February 1861, he served as chair of the Resolutions Committee of the Southern Rights Convention held in Baltimore.
-Under his leadership, the delegates unanimously adopted resolutions recommending that "if a disruption could not be avoided, Maryland should cast her lot with Virginia and the South."4 He received national attention in 1862 when his outspoken pro-Southern sentiments led him to be charged with treason.
-In late May 1862, Secretary of State William H. Seward ordered General John A. Dix, in Baltimore, to send federal troops to Easton to arrest Carmichael.
+Under his leadership, the delegates unanimously adopted resolutions recommending that "if a disruption could not be avoided, Maryland should cast her lot with Virginia and the South."4 In late May 1862, Secretary of State William H. Seward ordered General John A. Dix, in Baltimore, to send federal troops to Easton to arrest Carmichael for his refusal to uphold the federal suspension of habeas corpus.
 When Dix's men arrived at the Talbot County Courthouse in Easton, Carmichael refused to recognize their authority.
 The agents pistol-whipped him and forcibly dragged him from the bench in the middle of court proceedings, stirring indignation throughout the Eastern Shore and the South.
 Carmichael imprisoned on May 27, 1862.
 On June 12, he wrote from Fort McHenry to his friend James Alfred Pearce for help.
 However, Pearce was near death, and Carmichael remained in prison until December 2, 1862, when he was released from Fort Delaware without any formal charges filed against him.
 While the New York Times reported that Carmichael had attacked an officer, who inflicted a "slight wound" in self-defense, Southern sympathizers pointed to his violent arrest as an example of federal brutality.5 In his 1886 work A History of Queen Anne's County, Frederic Emory observed that "the Southern feeling had now become very strong in Queen Anne's and continued to the end of the war."6 The notoriety that Carmichael received helped propel him to the presidency of the 1867 Constitutional Convention of Maryland.

 Carmichael died on October 21, 1884 at the age of 77, at Wye, the family home near Carmichael, Queen Anne's County, Maryland.
 His will also mentioned farms called Irish Town and Woodfield.
 He was also considering building a house on Thomas Point, but died just a month after making his will.
 He was buried on the Wye farm in the family cemetery.7